zezhyrule/dotfiles/README.md

 Vim
 ---

-I listed all the plugins I use in my vimrc, since I installed them via [packer](https://aur.archlinux.org/packages/packer/ "AUR - packer").
+All the plugins I use are listed at the top of [my vimrc](https://github.com/zezhyrule/dotfiles/blob/master/.vimrc).
 Jellybeans is the colorscheme I currently use, as mentioned above.
 Another great one to check out is [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme "Tomorrow Theme").
 I used that one for a very long time before I switched to jellybeans.
 It's really an amazing scheme, I just wanted to try something different.
-Yes, [my vimrc](https://github.com/zezhyrule/dotfiles/blob/master/.vimrc) is super ugly.
+Yes, my vimrc is super ugly.
 I will clean it one day.

 Misc
 ----

 [Dina Font](https://www.archlinux.org/packages/community/any/dina-font/) is my go-to font for all my monospace needs, if anyone is wondering.
 It's a great font, I recommend it to everyone!
 It's in the Arch community repo.

-Why do I have my .minecraft folder hosted here?
-Because uh...
-Why not?